Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre/phb24.md

 ### Bait and Switch

-When you're within 5 feet of a creature on your turn, you can expend **one** Superiority Die and switch places with that creature, provided you spend at least 5 feet of movement and the creature is willing and doesn't have the Incapacitated condition.
-This movement doesn't provoke Opportunity Attacks.
+When you're within 5 feet of a creature on your turn, you can expend **one** Superiority Die and switch places with that creature, provided you spend at least 5 feet of Movement and the creature is willing and doesn't have the Incapacitated condition.
+This Movement doesn't provoke Opportunity Attacks.
 Roll the Superiority Die.
 Until the start of your next turn, you or the other creature (your choice) gains a bonus to AC equal to the number rolled.

 ---